sourari/Physical-Chemistry/selection.md

 ```Matlab
 M=Vecs' *diag(x)* Vecs;
 ```
-I used the old SHO code with this above code to determine the selection rules for the SHO system.
+I used the old SHO code with the above code to determine the selection rules for the SHO system.
 The selection rules for this system are shown in Fig.1.
-The horizontal axis shows final state $m$ and the vertical axis shows the initial state $n$.
+The horizontal axis shows the final state $m$ and the vertical axis shows the initial state $n$.
 From the figure, we can see that transitions only occur for $m=n \pm 1$.
-In other words, the transition rule is $\Delta v=\pm1$, taking into account that for the SHO is we use the quantum number $v$ not $n$.
+In other words, the transition rule is $\Delta \nu=\pm1$, following the convention that for SHO we use the quantum number $\nu$ and not $n$.

 <p align="center"><img src="https://user-images.githubusercontent.com/35305574/38471395-98f4fa00-3b3e-11e8-9b67-01ad0d952ac1.jpg" width="500"></p>